Sarah Churchill, Duchess of Marlborough: Early life

-Sarah Jennings was born on 5 June 1660, probably at Holywell House in St Albans, Hertfordshire.
-She was the daughter of Richard Jennings (or Jenyns), a Member of Parliament, and Frances Thornhurst (daughter of Susanna Temple, a maid of honour of Anne of Denmark).
-Her paternal grandfather was Sir John Jennings.
-Her uncle Martin Lister was a prominent naturalist.
+Sarah Jennings was born into an impoverished gentry family on 5 June 1660, probably at Holywell House in St Albans, Hertfordshire.
+Her father was Richard Jennings (or Jenyns), a Member of Parliament; her mother was Frances Thornhurst, a daughter of Susanna Temple.
+Her paternal grandfather was Sir John Jennings, and her uncle Martin Lister was a prominent naturalist.
+She did not receive a formal education, and was insecure about her handwriting even into old age.